7D2DSDX/Mods/Fishing/README.txt

 Fishing MOD by Mortelentus

+IMPORTANT NOTE: if you want the custom UIs to work, you will need to install the UIIcons mod too!

 Fishing,  just as in real life,  is not a quick or immediately rewarding activity,  but fish is fundamental for good health.

 FISHING: